Club: CSKA Moscow

 This century, the Koni ('The Horses'), as the club are known by their fans, have gone some way to emulating the achievements of the late 1940s, enjoying their best season of recent times in 2005.
 As well as the Russian league and cup double, the club also added the UEFA Cup to their haul of trophies.
 Only the UEFA European Super Cup was missing from the list after CSKA lost 3-1 to Liverpool after extra time.

-Since 2000, the club have won a total of 13 trophies including three league championships, five Russian Cups and, of course, that UEFA Cup.
+Since 2000, the club have won a total of 16 trophies including five league championships, six Russian Cups and, of course, that UEFA Cup.
 After finishing as runners-up in the Premier Liga in 2008, CSKA could only follow up with a fifth-placed finish this term, their worst league showing since coming seventh eight years ago.

-With the likes of Serbian midfielder Milos Krasic and Czech striker Tomas Necid, top scorer for the club last season with nine goals, CSKA have two very exciting young prospects on their hands.
-The most prominent member of the team is nevertheless goalkeeper Igor Akinfeev, the Russian international who has been at the club since 2003.
+With the likes of Russian midfielder Alan Dzagoev, Finland's Roman Eremenko and Nigeria striker Ahmed Musa, CSKA boasts several exciting goalscorers.
+The most prominent member of the team is nevertheless goalkeeper and captain Igor Akinfeev, the Russian international who has been at the club since 2003.

 The Luzhniki Stadium, named after the surrounding swamp area, was opened in 1956.
 With a capacity of 84,745, the ground actually belongs to city neighbours Torpedo Moscow and is the largest sports arena in the country.
 During the 1980 Olympic Games, the stadium was expanded to hold 103,000 spectators before being reduced during renovation work between 1995 and 1997.
 It is one of the few major European stadiums to boast an artificial pitch.